WebAssembly/component-model/design/mvp/CanonicalABI.md

 parameters and results in linear memory.
 While this is necessary in the general case, in many cases performance can be improved by passing small-enough values in registers by using core function parameters and results.
-To support this optimization, the Canonical ABI defines `flatten` to map component function types to core function types by attempting to decompose all the non-dynamically-sized component value types into core value types.
+To support this optimization, the Canonical ABI defines `flatten_functype` to map component function types to core function types by attempting to decompose all the non-dynamically-sized component value types into core value types.

 For a variety of [practical][Implementation Limits] reasons, we need to limit